 Local corporations in Houston, Texas work with Klein Independent School District students to build prototypes for flood prevention

-On January 19th, 10 teams competed in the final round hosted at PBK headquarters and presented their prototype to a panel of judges including Google, National Weather Service, and PBK Architects.
+After students worked on their prototypes 10 teams competed in the final round hosted at a local corporate headquarters and presented their prototype to a panel of judges including Google, National Weather Service, and PBK Architects.